SUMMARY OF ACTIVITIES

 climbing wall and ropes course

-Our recently built, on site, indoor climbing wall offers challenges for young people of all abilities including wheelchair users.
+Our fantastic all ability on site climbing wall offers challenges for everyone of all abilities including wheelchair users.

-Dukes Barns low level ropes course offers problem solving and fully inclusive team activities.
+Dukes Barns low level ropes course offers problem solving and all inclusive team activities.
 It has been designed to enable people of different abilities to work together and have fun.

 Sailing, off-road cycling and horse-riding can all be arranged at an additional charge.